smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

     |4b43ab|               LSZB|20210830|    1|
     ...

 Note that DeduplicateAction assumes that input data is already unique across the given primary key.
-With `mergeModeEnable=true` we even get errors otherwise.
+With `mergeModeEnable = true` we even get errors otherwise.
 DeduplicateAction doesn't deduplicate your input data by default, because deduplication is costly and data often is already unique.
 In our example we have duplicates in the input data set, and added the DeduplicateTransformer to our input data.
 Instead of using DeduplicateTransformer, we could also implement our own deduplicate logic using the Scala Spark API with ScalaCodeSparkDfTransformer as follows: